califlower/Multithreaded_Bank/README.md

 **finish**

 ---------------------------------------
-Exits the current account, allowing for a new account to be opened
+Exits the current account, allowing for a new account to be opened.